Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/07-speech.md

     dotnet run
     ```

+    >**Note:** You may be prompted to speak the question, but we are using a virtual environment where voice communication from your laptop or desktop to the virtual environment is not supported

 1. If using a microphone, speak clearly and say "**what time is it?**".
 The program should transcribe your spoken input and display the time (based on the local time of the computer where the code is running, which may not be the correct time where you are).

     - The SpeechRecognizer gives you around 5 seconds to speak.
 If it detects no spoken input, it produces a "No match" result.